mkillewald/GENajam/README.md

 # Pre-compiled .hex File

-If you are having trouble compiling the Arduino .ino sketch (genajam_v1_11-2560.ino) in your IDE, I have provided a pre-compiled .hex file (genajam_v1_11-2560.ino.hex) that you can download and then upload directly to your Arduino Mega 2560 without having to compile anything.
+If you are having trouble compiling the Arduino .ino file in your IDE, I have provided a pre-compiled .hex file under [Releases] (https://github.com/mkillewald/GENajam/releases) that you can download and then upload directly to your Arduino Mega 2560 without having to compile anything.
 See the discussion at https://forum.arduino.cc/t/the-simplest-way-to-upload-a-compiled-hex-file-without-the-ide/401996 for instructions on how to upload the pre-compiled .hex file to your Arduino Mega 2560.

-I have also provided a checksum of the file which you can check after downloading the file to your computer.
-This is generally used to verify that you have downloaded a good non-corrupted version of the file before uploading it to your Arduino.
-This is not an absolutely necessary step, so if you don't know how to checksum the file on your computer, don't worry about this.

-SHA-256
-ede6901b894e09d0d5f7af7067f332f0a17a002871d1864f0cb9121f152f8141  ./genajam_v1_11-2560.ino.hex

 # Instructions